Koenkk/zigbee2mqtt.io/docs/devices/MCCGQ14LM.md

 *Note that if you have already paired the device you will need to repair it after upgrading your adapter firmware.*
 <!-- Notes END: Do not edit below this line -->

-## OTA updates
-This device supports OTA updates, for more information see [OTA updates](../guide/usage/ota_updates.md).